Decentralized Cross-Blockchain Asset Transfers: Related Work

-Similarly, Zendoo~\cite{GaroffoloKO20} provides a protocol for cross-block\-chain asset transfers focussing on zero-knowledge proofs as method for transaction inclusion verification.
-However, requirements such as transfer finality and confirmations are not discussed.
+Similarly, Zendoo~\cite{GaroffoloKO20} provides a protocol for cross-blockchain asset transfers focussing on zero-knowledge proofs as a method for transaction inclusion verification.
+However, requirements such as transfer finality are not discussed.
 Further, the protocol relies on a special sidechain construction and can thus not be easily implemented on existing blockchains.

-An approach that takes transfer finality and confirmations into account is presented by van Glabbeck et al.~\cite{GlabbeekGT19}.
+An approach that takes transfer finality into account is presented by van Glabbeck et al.~\cite{GlabbeekGT19}.
 The paper proposes a generic protocol for payments across blockchains similar to how multi-hop payment channels operate~\cite{malavolta2017concurrency}.
-The work has a strong focus on finality and confirmation, requirements such as double spend prevention are mentioned though not further specified.
-Also, the protocol has not been implemented.
+The work has a strong focus on finality.
+Requirements such as double spend prevention are mentioned though not further specified.
+Also, the protocol has not been implemented and evaluated yet.
 It is difficult to tell whether the protocol allows cross-blockchain asset transfers as defined in \cref{sec:requirements} or only value transfers similar to atomic swaps.

 An alternative approach for cross-blockchain asset transfers is introduced in DeXTT~\cite{borkowski2019dextt}.
 DeXTT describes an asset that can exist on different blockchains at the same time.
 However, users cannot keep different denominations of the asset on each blockchain.
-Rather, user balances are synchronized across all participating blockchains.
-While the synchronization process itself is decentralized in the sense that anyone can participate, the protocol uses a concept called claim-first transactions where assets are claimed on the other blockchains before being burned on the blockchain on which the transfer was initiated.
+Rather, balances are synchronized across all participating blockchains.
+While the synchronization process itself is decentralized, the protocol uses a concept called claim-first transactions where assets are claimed on the other blockchains before being burned on the blockchain on which the transfer was initiated.
 This clearly violates~\cref{req:burn-x-claim-x}.
-Transfer confirmations~(\cref{req:claim-confirm}) are also not foreseen.

 { (\cmark)}